ellen3128/ellen3128/README.md

 ### About Me 👩‍🚀

-- 🔖 **Fun fact:** I used to be a former corporate strategy consultant and a registered lobbyist for an international corporation
+- 🔖 **Fun fact:** I'm a former corporate strategy consultant and a registered lobbyist for an international corporation.
+I love design and programming!

 - ⚡ **Soft Skills:** Intuitive design and innovative problem-solving